 You must notify the local police station in the area(s) where you will be working.
-You should complete a copy of the Police Notification Form that has been included in your supplies.
+You should complete a copy of the Police Notification Form that has been included in your packs.
 Attach a copy of the advance letter for respondents to the form and hand it in to the police.
 (You might try to see if it is possible to record these details in the book kept at the station desk.)
 Make a note of the name of the officer to whom you speak and the date of your call so that, in the event of any query or complaint to the police, you are fully covered.
-It is reassuring for elderly or suspicious respondents to be told that the police know about you and the survey, and that they can check with the police station.
 If you have any difficulties registering at the police station, please contact the Brentwood Office.